suneelpatel/Data-Analysis-using-Python/README.md

 # 4. EDA (Exploratory Data Analysis)

-EDA or Exploratory Data Analysis is the brainstorming stage of Machine Learning.
-Data Exploration involves understanding the patterns and trends in the data.
+**EDA or Exploratory Data Analysis** is the brainstorming stage of Machine Learning.
+It is a very important step which takes place after feature engineering and acquiring data and it should be done before any modeling.
+It's very important for a data scientist to be able to understand the nature of the data without making assumptions.

+The purpose of EDA is to use summary statistics and visualizations to better understand data, and find clues about the tendencies (the patterns and trends in the data) of the data, its quality and to formulate assumptions and the hypothesis of our analysis.
 At this stage, all the useful insights are drawn and correlations between the variables are understood.

 For example, in the case of predicting rainfall, we know that there is a strong possibility of rain if the temperature has fallen low.
 Such correlations must be understood and mapped at this stage.